runtimeverification/haskell-backend/design-decisions/2018-07-25 Attributes as patterns.md

 *Decision*: We will encode each attribute as a Kore pattern that uses only application and string literals.
-This pattern will be an application of an object symbol to a list of parameters, the (name of the) symbol identifying the attribute and the list of parameters being the arguments of the attribute.
+This pattern will be an application of a symbol to a list of parameters, the (name of the) symbol identifying the attribute and the list of parameters being the arguments of the attribute.
 Numbers will be encoded as string literals.